devzendo/devzendo.github.io/_pages/parachute-history.md

 I now need to write an assembler client library for my emulator's I/O server protocol, wire this into eForth.

 This will give me an emulated system I can work with in eForth.

+After some polishing, the emulator now builds on macOS, CentOS 7, Ubuntu 16.04, Ubuntu 18.04, Windows 10.